 He played a few further games after the war with little success.
 His overall Test record (2,190 runs, average 60.83) and first-class record (9,921 runs, average 69.86) make him the only person besides Bradman to average more than 60 in both spheres.

 There would have been the usual doubts expressed about Headley’s ability to translate his big scores in the West Indies to English conditions but when he finally made his first tour of England in 1933, he lived up to expectations, scoring almost twice as many runs as anyone else on his side even though he missed games.

 His unbeaten 169 earned West Indies a draw in the Old Trafford Test and helped secure him a contract in the Lancashire League with Haslingden, with whom he spent several seasons.
 When he toured a second time in 1939, he became the first man to score a century in both innings of a Test at Lord’s.
-Some cricketers believe he is more capable batsman than Great Viv Richards.
+Some cricketers believe he is a more capable batsman than the Great Viv Richards.